Enterprise Value

 Formula

-Enterprise Value = Market Capitalization + Current Portion of Long Term Debt + Notes Payable + Long Term Debt + Book Value of Preferred Stock + Book Value of Minority Interest - Cash and Cash Equivalents
+Enterprise Value = Market Capitalization + Current Portion of Long Term Debt + Non-Current Portion of Long Term Debt + Book Value of Preferred Stock + Book Value of Minority Interest - Cash and Short Term Investments

 Note: Some providers will subtract the value of Marketable Securities and certain Long Term Investments from the Enterprise Value of a company.
 This is a reasonable approach, but because of how our data provider aggregates data, we cannot separate marketable securities (or long term cash-like investments) from other investments, which may not be as liquid.
-Hence, we conservatively reduce Enterprise Value only by the value of Cash and Equivalents, and do not subtract marketable securities.
+Hence, we conservatively reduce Enterprise Value only by the value of Cash and Short Term Investments.